Central Coast

 Central Coast Project Priorities

-- Protect Working Landscapes — Throughout much of the Central Coast, agriculture is a predominant land use as evidenced by the high productive fruit and vegetable farms of San Mateo, Santa Cruz and Monterey Counties, as well as the expansive ranch lands of San Luis Obispo and Santa Barbara Counties.
-Agricultural lands, and in particular range lands, provide additional benefits such as groundwater recharge, wildlife linkages, flood water retention, open space and scenic views.
-Through its agricultural preservation program, the Conservancy works to protect working lands through acquisition of conservation easements, assistance implementing enhanced management practices, and other measures.
+• Protect Working Landscapes —The Central Coast is home to highly productive fruit and vegetable farms, as well as the expansive ranch lands.
+Agricultural lands, and in particular range lands, provide additional benefits such as groundwater recharge, wildlife linkages, flood water retention, open space, and scenic views.
+The Conservancy works to protect working lands through acquisition of conservation easements, assistance implementing enhanced management practices, and other measures.

-- Protect, Restore and Enhance Fish and Wildlife Habitat — The Central Coast supports a broad range of habitat types from wetlands, to coastal chaparral and grasslands to redwood forests.
+• Protect, Restore and Enhance Fish and Wildlife Habitat — A broad range of habitat types are found on the Central Coast, from wetlands like those found in Elkhorn Slough and Morro Bay Estuary to coastal chaparral and grasslands to redwood forests.
 The region is a biological transition zone from southern to northern California and supports great biological diversity, including many threatened and endangered species.
-As elsewhere in the coast, central coast streams, wetlands, and other habitats are threatened with various types of development, as well as degraded conditions resulting from past destructive land uses and flood management actions.
-The Conservancy works to protect and restore these sensitive resources, adopting a holistic perspective that considers the needs of both natural and human communities.
+The Conservancy works to protect and restore these sensitive resources.

-- Support Restoration of Waterfronts — Waterfronts in communities throughout the Central Coast offer support local economies through commercial fishing, recreational boating and fishing, tourism, marine science facilities, and other activities.
-The Coastal Conservancy works with local communities to revitalize waterfronts and promote economic development through sustainable use of their coastal resources.
-By caring for their resources, coastal communities can continue to reap the economic benefits for years to come.
+• Revitalize Waterfronts — Waterfronts in communities throughout the Central Coast support local economies through commercial fishing, recreational boating and fishing, tourism, marine science facilities, and other activities.
+The Conservancy works with local communities to revitalize waterfronts and promote economic development through sustainable use of their coastal resources.

 Central Coast Projects